sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 {{< figure src="img/rim-tape-example.jpg" alt="Rim Tape Example" position="center" style="border-radius: 8px;" caption="Rim Tape Example (from [parktool.com](parktool.com))" captionPosition="center" >}}

-When I was changing the tires on the bike, I didn't realize I would need this and my local bike shop was closed, so I subsituted some basic electrical tape from Wal-Mart.
+When I was changing the tires on the bike, I didn't realize I would need this and my local bike shop was closed, so I substituted some basic electrical tape from Wal-Mart.

 ### Handlebar Endcaps